• Skip to Content

 Three interns from summer 2022 with Global Mamas Office Manager in front of Global Mamas sign in Cape Coast, Ghana

-Both interns will homestay in the private home of one of the Mamas.
-The homestay Mama will provide breakfast for about $2/day, if wanting to eat with the family for other meals that can be worked out with the Mama directly.
-Each lunch at home would cost approximately $2 to 4 and dinner would range $4 to 5.
-The interns will have access to the kitchen in the homestay and all utensils to cook for themselves should they wish to purchase and cook their own food.
 Housing accommodations are simple, but clean and comfortable.
 Rooms and bathrooms are shared with other interns.
-The bathroom includes a shower, but only cold water.
+The bathroom includes a shower, and only cold water.
 There is running water most of the time, but unreliable infrastructure can sometimes result in disruptions.
-When running water is not available, water will be provided for bucket showers and flushes, which are easy to learn to use.
+When running water is not available, water will be provided for bucket showers and flushes, which are easy to use.
 There are regular power outages, but Global Mamas has a generator so devices can be charged during the day at the office if outages extend beyond a few hours.
 Lanterns will be provided at night as needed.
 Wi-Fi is available at the Global Mamas office, but it also experiences outages from time to time.

-Program cost is $1,810 and includes:
+• Program cost is $2,034 and includes:

-• Airport pick-up and travel to Cape Coast
+• Airport pickup and travel to Cape Coast

-• Homestay accommodations in Ghana
+• Homestay in Ghana

 • Project related expenses